Nursing

 Sufficient mobility, including the gross and fine motors skills needed to provide safe and competent nursing care, both routine and emergency.

-• Sufficient motor skills necessary to perform physical care such as ambulating, positioning, and assisting with activities of daily living as needed.
+• Sufficient motor skills necessary to perform or assist with physical care such as ambulating, positioning, and assisting with activities of daily living as needed.

 • Fine motor skills needed for basic assessment such as palpation, auscultation, and percussion.